xtacocorex/CHIP_IO/README.rst

 Using the library is very similar to the excellent RPi.GPIO library used on the Raspberry Pi.
 Below are some examples.

-All scripts that require GPIO and PWM (HW and/or SW) access need to be run with super user permissions!
+All scripts that require GPIO, PWM (HW and/or SW), and Overlay Manager need to be run with super user permissions!

 **Allowable Pin Names for the Library**